 I was part of a team that built a series of machine learning models to automate new product data entry for a wholesaler.
 The data entry was for a highly regulated product category, where data entry clerks had to gather multiple legally-required pieces of paperwork, search the paperwork for key pieces of information, and enter that information into a database.
 We built a series of models that determined if the correct paperwork was available then extracted the key pieces of information from the paperwork.

 As a Consultant at FIS (then Sungard), I worked with the CEO of an energy investment fund to build dashboards monitoring the daily performance of the fund’s energy companies.
 Working with a team of energy analysts, I created a series of Tableau dashboards built on custom metrics.
 I also advised on changes to the underlying SQL data warehouse.

 I was part of a team of student consultants tasked by a large American retailer to mine their workers’ compensation data to discover medical treatment choices that led to faster recovery times.

 We found a handful of decision points in the retailer’s workers’ compensation process where additional treatments sped up recovery.
 We also discovered new segments of claimants where identical treatments led to different outcomes.

 Gensim is a popular python library for running NLP algorithms on large corpora.
 I added a method to automate training word2vec on muiltple files, and added support for user-defined colocation detection metrics.
 Pull Requests.

 Erowid Web Forum Analysis

 Erowid is a website that’s collected millions of first-hand accounts of drug abuse.
-I did some text analytics.
-School Project.
+I completed some text analytics.
+This was a graduate school project.
 Writeup.

 Prediction of diabetes from other elements of a patient’s medical record.
-School Project.
+This was a graduate school project.
 Writeup.